 PrivateVPNs download speeds

 Tests were performed using our top of the range scientific speed test system.
 Download speeds average at 52.59 Mbit/s which is very fast and compares favorably to top of the range VPNs on the market.
 Burst speeds (Max download speeds) top off at 139.62 Mbit/s, which considering the price of this VPN it is monstrously fast.
-In fact, I don't think it is possible to get better speed to cost ratio than you get with PrivateVPN.
+In fact, I don't think it is possible to get a better speed to cost ratio than you get with PrivateVPN.

 PrivateVPN has passed all IP leak, DNS leak, and WebRTC leak tests with flying colors, which is great news for their subscribers.
 (It has no IPv4 or IPv6 leaks.)